Snehaphilip989/miniproject1/ci-cd-usage.md

 ### 3. Faster Delivery of software
 Faster build times, more reliable code and tests, and reduced outages all translate to faster delivery of new enhancements to market for companies and their users – often as part of a larger continuous delivery process.
 Companies can use their enhanced functionality to improve products and services for their customers and gain a competitive advantage in the marketplace.

+### 4. Continuous Integration Enables Continuous Delivery
+Continuous integration is just one element of continuous methodologies.
+Most companies see the best benefits by implementing continuous integration within the larger framework of continuous delivery, creating a full CI/CD pipeline that drives improved business and IT performance.

 ## SOURCE:

 ### [ci/cd] https://dzone.com/articles/benefits-of-continuous-integration-for-businesses